Test Your Boating KnowledgeBy Susan Shingledecker

 Test your boating knowledge on the most commonly missed questions from our free online boating safety course.

 Whether you've been boating for 20 days or 20 years, many boaters around the country are now required to take some form of boating education in their state.
 In fact, nearly 100,000 boaters registered for the BoatUS Foundation Free Online Boating Safety Course last year alone, in part, no doubt, to meet state requirements.
 The course is a fun way to ramp up your boating knowledge, and test what you already know.
 So how does your knowledge stack up to the rest?
 Are you a boating pro or a rookie?
 Our staff analyzed hundreds of thousands of answers submitted by your fellow boaters, and we've noticed that a few questions have emerged as the most missed, such as those on the understanding of navigation rules, equipment-carriage requirements, and state-specific regulations.
 See how your knowledge compares.
 Select the best answers to these often-missed questions.
-Find the correct answers at the end of this article.
+Find the correct answers on Page 2.

 1. Which of the following is required on federally controlled waters for boats less than 39.4 feet (12 meters)?